Washington State's Summer Reading Program

 All four of the summer reading programs; early literacy, youth, teen and adult, are available in print format in the manual and on an accompanying DVD.
-The theme for this year's Summer Reading is Science with the slogans:
+The theme for this year's Summer Reading is Heroes with the slogans:

 About the Washington State Summer Reading Program

 State Librarian, Rand Simmons, encourages participation in your local public library summer reading program.
 Research has shown that children who continue to read over the summer maintain their reading skills and that summer involvement with reading leads to better academic skills when children return to school in the fall.
 Make reading and learning a regular part of summer by joining others in the community for lots of good reads and special programs at your local public library.
 Check your local library for program offerings—including early learning, adult and family programs.

 Washington State's membership in the Collaborative Summer Library Program (CSLP) and distribution of manuals for all public and tribal libraries is paid for by the Washington State Library with funds from the Institute of Museum and Library Services.